 Catherine is a Licensed Clinical Professional Counselor with a MS in Counselor Education, a Nationally Certified Counselor, and an Approved Clinical Supervisor.
 She has completed the certificate program in Primary Care Behavioral Health from University of MA and is a graduate of the Hanley Leadership Development program for healthcare leaders in Maine.
 Catherine currently serves as Board President for the Alliance of Addictions & Mental Health Services, Vice-President for the Board of Mental Health Risk Retention Group and also serves as a Board member for The Daniel Hanley Center for Health Leadership and the Maine Health Access Foundation.
 Additionally, she is a member of the Maine Military Leadership Council where she represents behavioral health.

-Julie Olum joined Tri-County Mental Health Services is the Chief Financial Officer in June 2018.
-She oversees the Finance team that is responsible for all accounting and financial functions, including the development and management of budgets, preparation of financial statements and reporting to TCMHS’s board and the public.
+Julie Olum joined Tri-County Mental Health Services as the Chief Financial Officer in June 2018.
+She oversees the Finance team that is responsible for all accounting and financial functions, including the development and management of budgets, preparation of financial statements, and reporting to TCMHS’s board and the public.

 Prior to TCMHS, Julie held the Chief Financial Officer position at Spectrum Generations and has had a financial management career spanning over twenty-five years in several successful non-profits.
 She has extensive experience in a wide range of leadership and management positions and is able to bring this valuable financial non-profit experience to TCMHS.
 Julie received her BA in Accounting from University of Maine and her MBA from Thomas College.

 Colin O'Neil, LCSW, is the Chief Clinical Officer at Tri-County Mental Health Services with 25 years of management, planning, and consulting experience in both the public and nonprofit sectors.
 He is passionate about social services implementation and policy, balancing strategy with data, and resource management.